County of Zweibrücken: County of Zweibrücken-Zweibrücken

 The western part of the former county, consisting of the territory around Zweibrücken and some other parts, fell to Walram I and remained with his descendants.
 The last count of the Walramide line, Eberhard II, who had no children and was impoverished by numerous feuds, pledged it in 1385 to the Counts Palatine from the palatine line of the House of Wittelsbach.
 After his death in 1394 they inherited their new estates and thus ruled in the Western Palatinate for the first time.
 After unification with the County of Veldenz in the year 1444, the Principality of Palatine Zweibrücken emerged.

 County of Zweibrücken-Bitsch

-The eastern part of the Zweibrücken lands, the Barony of Lemberg, fell to Eberhard I. In 1297, he exchanged some of his towns with Duke Frederick III of Lorraine and received in exchange the castle and lordship of Bitche as fief.
+The eastern part of the Zweibrücken lands, the Barony of Lemberg, fell to Eberhard I. In 1297, he exchanged some of his towns with Duke Frederick III of Lorraine and received in exchange the castle and lordship of Bitche as a fief.
 He founded the line of counts of Zweibrücken-Bitsch that reigned over the baronies of Lemberg and Bitsch until the male line became extinct in 1570.